 - a.
-A test will be taken orally if such is determined in the Study Handbook for the particular course or if so determined by the Examining Board. - b.
-The oral test will be taken by two academic staff members, one of which is the examiner. - c.
-Oral tests are open to the public, unless, in special circumstances, the Examining Board determines otherwise. - d.
-The academic staff members and the student decide among themselves the date and time on which the oral interim test shall be taken or resit.

-e.
-An online oral test consists of an online conversation.
-It will not be taken in public, but must be recorded and filed by the examiner or the examining board in conformity with the retention period prescribed for written tests.
+An interim examination will be taken orally if such is determined in the Study Handbook for the particular course or if so determined by the Examining Board. - b.
+The oral interim examination will be taken by two academic staff members, one of which is the examiner. - c.
+Oral interim examinations are open to the public, unless, in special circumstances, the Examining Board determines otherwise. - d.
+The academic staff members and the student decide among themselves the date and time on which the oral interim examination shall be taken or resit. - e.
+An online oral interim examination consists of an online conversation.
+It will not be taken in public, but must be recorded and filed by the examiner or the examining board in conformity with the retention period prescribed for written interim examinations.

-Article 35 Assessment theses
+Article 34 Assessment theses